The Hopeless Romantic

 Pathological narcissists may refer to their former love object in vile terms that make it clear their intense disrespect and lack of acknowledgement of their partner as a human being.
 For example, some male partners have referred to their female mates with demeaning language, such as wh***, sl**, c**, b****.

 Through such vile language they demonstrate their objectification and hate of their mate.
 However, it is not uncommon for them to return to the very person they spoke poorly of (without supplying an apology or any demonstration of contrition).
 They will behave as though they have done nothing wrong.

 They tend to be shocked and confused as to why their mate (who they referred to as a derogatory term or was on the receiving end of a frightening rage episode) continues to have hurt feelings regarding the mistreatment.
 The abusive individual might respond with annoyance or anger at her emotional state.
 They might recommend that she, “let it go!
 Stop holding on to the past!” | “Get over it already!” | “This is why we have problems – you want to make me out to be the bad guy!”

 For most, abusive relationships are hard to adjust to, even for the individual who makes attempts to make it work.
 Unfortunately, if the partner has a personality prone to abuse (e.g., psychopathy, narcissism, antisocial personality) then boredom, lack of sustained interest in their partner, immorality, control and callousness will be common factors within the relationship.
 This can make life a roller coaster of pain for any devoted partner.

-Even if she tried to be the devoted mate and attempt to minimize his behaviors in order to survive the abuse, it is not uncommon that the impact of the mistreatments will manifest itself physically.
+Even if someone tried to be the devoted mate and attempt to minimize the emotional aggressor’s behaviors in order to survive the abuse, it is not uncommon that the impact of the mistreatments will manifest itself physically.
 For example, poor health, accelerated aging, headaches, body aches, fatigue, sleep problems, and weight gain.